gnolang/blog/posts/2025-03-12_user-registry/README.md

 ## System Architecture

+For developers that are looking to use the new User Registry system in their realms, below is an outline of the main components of the system including a practical example found under `r/docs`.

-The revamped user registration system, paired with the namespace system, enables custom usernames and namespace permission checking upon package deployment.
+The new user registration system, paired with the namespace system, enables custom usernames and namespace permission checking upon package deployment.
 It consists of three key realms: